Statuses in Latin with translation. Quotes in Latin with translation

 Pro bono publico - for the common good

-Pro ut de lege - in a legal way
+Pro ut de lege - legally

 Probatum est - approved

-Proprio motu - at will
+Proprio motu - at one's own request

-Sancta sanctorum - Holy of Holies
+Sancta sanctorum - holy of holies

 Si vis amari, ama! - if you want to be loved, love yourself

-Sponte sua - of good will
+Sponte sua - of one's own free will

-Sursum Corda! - head up!
+Sursum corda! - keep your head up!

-Ubi concordia - ibi victoria - where there is agreement, there is victory
+Ubi concordia - ibi victoria - where there is agreement there is victory

 Febris erotica – love fever